NetLogo/Time-Extension/README.md

   | SECOND      | "second"				|
   | MILLI	      | "milli"					|

 * **Time extension has millisecond resolution** - This is a fundamental feature of the Java Time library and cannot be changed.
-LogoTime (Day/Date) instances can be converted to use milliseconds, but will be initialized to zero.
-As for representing milliseconds, milliseconds are represented by floats and can have formatting issues for some values.
-All operations truncate milliseconds to the third decimal place to prevent parsing issues with the Java Time library.
-In one case, if time:plus is used to add a value that is less than one whole millisecond, it does nothing.
+Milliseconds are represented as fractions of a second, truncated to the third decimal place to prevent parsing issues with the Java Time library.
+This truncation can create artifacts; for example if time:plus is used to add a value that is less than one whole millisecond, it does nothing.

 * **Daylight savings time is ignored** - All times are treated as local, or "zoneless", and daylight savings time (DST) is ignored.
 It is assumed that most NetLogo users don't need to convert times between time zones or be able to follow the rules of DST for any particular locale.
 Instead, users are much more likely to need the ability to load a time series and perform date and time operations without worrying about when DST starts and whether an hour of their time series will get skipped in the spring or repeated in the fall.
 It should be noted that the Time library definitely can handle DST for most locales on Earth, but that capability is not extended to NetLogo here and won't be unless by popular demand.

-* **Leap days are included** - While we simplify things by excluding time zones and DST, leap days are kept to allow users to reliably use real world time series in their NetLogo model.
-Day time formatting falls on a leap year, allowing all days to be provided without specifying a year.
+* **Leap days are included** - While we simplify things by excluding time zones and DST, leap days are kept to allow users to reliably use real-world time series in their NetLogo model.
+LogoTime variable type DAY assumes a leap year, so DAY variables can include 2/29.
+(If you add one day to a DAY with value of 28 February, the result is 29 February, not 1 March.)

 * **LogoTimes are mutable when anchored** - If you anchor a LogoTime (using the *time:anchor-to-ticks* primitive) you end up with a variable whose value changes as the value of Netlogo ticks changes.
-Say you have an anchored variable called "anchored-time" and you assign it to another variable "set new-time anchored-time", your new variable will *also be mutable* and change with ticks.
+If you have an anchored variable called "anchored-time" and you assign it to another variable "set new-time anchored-time", your new variable will *also be mutable* and change with ticks.
 If what you want is a snapshot of the anchored-time that doesn't change, then use the time:copy primitive: "set new-time time:copy anchored-time".

 * **Decimal versus whole number time periods** - In this extension, decimal values can be used by the *plus* and *anchor-to-ticks* primitives for seconds, minutes, hours, days, and weeks (milliseconds can't be fractional because they are the base unit of time).
 These units are treated as *durations* because they can unambiguously be converted from a decimal number to a whole number of milliseconds.
 But there is ambiguity in how many milliseconds there are in 1 month or 1 year, so month and year increments are treated as *periods* which are by definition whole number valued.
 So if you use the *time:plus* primitive to add 1 month to the date "2012-02-02", you will get "2012-03-02"; and if you add another month you get "2012-04-02" even though February and March have different numbers of days.
 If you try to use a fractional number of months or years, it will be rounded to the nearest integer and then added.
 If you want to increment a time variable by one and a half 365-day years, then just increment by 1.5 * 365 days instead of 1.5 years.

 * **LogoEvents are dispatched in order, and ties go to the first created** - If multiple LogoEvents are scheduled for the exact same time, they are dispatched (executed) in the order in which they were added to the discrete event schedule.

-* **LogoEvents can be created for an agentset** - When an agentset is scheduled to perform an anonymous command (before NetLogo 6.0 these were called tasks), the individual agents execute the procedure in a non-random order, which is different from *ask* which shuffles the agents.
-Of note is that this is the only way I'm aware of to accomplish an unsorted *ask*, in NetLogo while still allowing for the death and creation of agents during execution.
-Some simple benchmarking indicates that not shuffling can reduce execution time by ~15%.
+* **LogoEvents can be created for an agentset** - When an agentset is scheduled to perform an anonymous command (before NetLogo 6.0 these were called tasks) at the same time, the individual agents execute the procedure in a non-random order, which is different from *ask* which shuffles the agents.
+Not shuffling the agents may save some execution time.
 To shuffle the order, use the *add-shuffled* primitive, which will execute the actions in random order with low overhead.

 * **LogoEvents won't break if an agent dies** - If an agent is scheduled to perform an anonymous command in the future but dies before the event is dispatched, the event will be silently skipped.